VRCFury/vrcfury.com/docs/70-technical/fixes.md

   * VRCFury patches this issue to not occur
 * The VRCSDK spams the unity console with AmplitudeAPI errors if your network uses pihole or adguard
   * VRCFury hides these messages from the console, since they are non-actionable and clutter actual errors that the user is looking for
+* Because of a unity bug, VRCSDK's AnimatorPlayAudioEditor can throw an exception after scripts reload if the editor was previously used on a behaviour that has since been deleted (unity does not clean up old behaviour editors properly)
+  * VRCFury patches AnimatorPlayAudioEditor's OnEnable callback to properly return early if the targeted behaviour has been deleted

 ## Unity